USEPA/CMAQ/CCTM/docs/Release_Notes/Lightning_NOx.md

 Run Script Configurations:

-There are four options for the CCTM lightning NOx module.
+There are four options for the CCTM lightning NO module.
 For retropective model simulations, Option 4 will give the most accurate results.
 Best results will be achieved if lightning assimilation is also used in the met model.
 ### 1. No Lightning NOx ###
 CMAQ will not generate NO from lightning.